auivanau/auivanau.github.io/_litreview/2025-11-20-ai-radonc-workflow.md

 A 2024 multi-site analysis showed that deep-learning planning achieved **expert-level dose distributions** with **<10% manual modification time**, across prostate, breast, and head/neck cases
 ([Ono et al., 2024](https://pubmed.ncbi.nlm.nih.gov/38928254/)).

+These advances have shifted AI from theoretical potential to practical, day-to-day clinical utility.
+Instead of replacing the planner, AI systems now support them by generating high-quality starting points, guiding achievable trade-offs, and standardizing plan quality across teams.
+As vendors have begun embedding deep-learning and knowledge-based optimization engines directly into treatment planning systems, AI-driven planning has moved from niche pilots to widely deployed commercial platforms in high-volume centres.

+With this growing maturity, several systems now lead the field in deploying AI directly within the planning environment, each taking a distinct approach to automation, dose prediction, and quality assurance.

 ## Illustration of AI-Enabled Planning Workflow

 <p class="post-figure">